Sl1ckThread/SiakJover/README.md

 # SiakJover

-**Sick of losing the battle?
+**Sick of losing the battle in siak war?
 Still fighting manually with `Ctrl+F` and endless scrolling?** 😫 <br> Fear not! <br> SiakJover is here to streamline your war with minimal effort.
 Just make sure you have a decent internet connection! 😄

 ## Setup Instructions